codewala-feed/BrothersBondBankingSystem/BBS_Overview.md

 ## 1. System Overview

-The **BrothersBond Banking System (BBS)** pilot represents a simplified enterprise banking ETL framework designed to simulate ingestion of product data from a legacy mainframe environment, process it through structured transformation layers, and produce integrated datasets for downstream consumption.
+The **BrothersBond Banking System (BBS)** pilot version represents a simplified enterprise banking ETL framework designed to simulate ingestion of product data from a legacy mainframe environment, process it through structured transformation layers, and produce integrated datasets for downstream consumption.

 The architecture follows a **layered and extended data pipeline model**: